Live! Learn! Thrive with Us!

-A Community Development Assistant (CDA) is a paraprofessional staff that provide support mainly in areas of assisting with monitoring facilities workers, clerical assistance, safety operations and management, and major in particular parts of ORL including: Community Development Assistant for Office Campus-Housing, Community Development Assistant for Mosaic Mentors; Community Development Assistant for Leadership and LLC.
+A Community Development Assistant (CDA) is a paraprofessional staff that provide support mainly in areas of assisting with monitoring facilities workers, clerical assistance, safety operations and management, and major in particular parts of ORL including: Community Development Assistant for Off-Campus-Housing and Community Development Assistant for Leadership and LLC.

 The Office of Residence Life & Off- Campus Housing has a Lot of Fun & Interactive Events!
 Please Talk With Your RA to Find Out!

 Fall 2014 Resident Check-In Information